 A committee member will be assigned to each team/bench area.
-The committee member will monitor the number of people in the bench area so at no time does it exceed the allowable number of 20.
+The committee member will monitor the number of people in the bench area so it does not exceed the allowable number of 20 at any time.

-Any non-participants in the bench area must wear their credential at all times (coaches, athletic trainer, manager, administrator, etc.).
+Any non-participants in the bench area must wear their credential at all times (e.g., coaches, athletic trainer, manager, administrator, etc.).